 SEATED FORWARD LOWER LAT ROW

 This is a great exercise to work the lower Lat fibers that are usually left untouched or under worked.
 Position yourself on a cable row with your feet stable and the knees slightly bent.
-Next you must position your torso slightly forward, which may feel weird as everyone performs their rows in a upright or leant back position.
+Next, you must position your torso slightly forward, which may feel weird as everyone performs their rows in an upright or leaned back position.

 Great for: Working the lower Lat fibers

 This is a great exercise for the Lats which allows you to isolate the muscle and manipulate the strength curve via altering body position.

 Set up your cable machine and set the pin just above head height.
 Attach a rope to the cable and position your body around 3 – 4 feet from the machine.
 To start the exercise angle your torso diagonal down so it’s almost in line with the cable insertion (imagine 40 degrees or 1.30 on a clock).
 Make sure knees are slightly bent and spine is neutral.
 Your arms should be straight throughout the exercise, all the movement occurs at the shoulder joint with no movement at the elbow joint.